ihesah1/Podcast_Project/README.md

 ```

 * User can register or login in app
-* As a user u can create a Profile :
+* As a user you can edit a Profile :
     * user can create bio or "small description about yourself"
     * user can add photo in ur profile
     * user can follow other podcaster
     * user can update bio
-* User Should be create account to :
+* User Should be have account to :
    * Create new project , user must follow these steps when create a new project :
        * Name of Podcast
        * Category of this podcast